|

 movements would be clockwise and when it picks up momentum,

-of Thiruvathira festival women take early bath and observe
+it becomes anti-clockwise.
+On the day of Thiruvathira women take early bath and observe

 noyambu (fasting).
 They take only non-rice foods on the day.